grapestone5321/sdcnd-traffic_sign_classifier/writeup.md

 As a first step, I decided to shuffle the training data otherwise the ordering of the data might have a huge effect on how well the network trends.

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because normalization helps the nerwork converge.

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.